Welcome to today's edition of the Rush 24-7 podcast.

 And this hurts.

-At this point I'm not gonna vote.
+At this point, I'm not going to vote.

 If I think McCain can win, I will vote for the Democrat.

-I'm not the only one.
+In Russia, I'm not the only one.

-This this is then nobody gets this.
+This is nobody gets this.

-You know, Thomas Sowell wrote a piece last line week, and he said something which I think is really profound.
+You know, Thomas Sowell wrote a piece last week, and he said something which I think is really profound.

 What was that?

-And that was that Benedict Arnold was a war hero too before he betrayed his country.
+And that was that Benedict Arnold was a war hero, too, before he betrayed his country.

-Tom McCain I didn't see that.
+I didn't see that.

-Yes, he wrote an article called McCain's straight lies.
+Yes, he wrote an article called McCain's Straight Lies.

 You know, I'm tired of it.

-For God's sake, it's two thousand eight.
+For God's sake, it's 2008.

 Can we move on?